-- Defining palliative care using the standard definition developed by the National Consensus Project including appropriateness of primary and specialty palliative care. - Spreading awareness of palliative care. - Clinical best practice provision of palliative that is: - Responsive to local cultural needs, - Includes advance care planning as outlined in the 2014 Bree Collaborative End-of-Life Care Report and Recommendations including appropriateness of an advance directive and Physician Orders for Life-Sustaining Treatment (POLST) or similar suitable document, and - Incorporates goals of care conversations into the medical record and plan of care. - Availability of palliative care through revision of benefit structure such as a per participant per month (PPPM) benefit.
+- Defining palliative care using the standard definition developed by the National Consensus Project including appropriateness of primary and specialty palliative care. - Spreading awareness of palliative care. - Clinical best practice provision of palliative that is: - Responsive to local cultural needs, - Includes advance care planning as outlined in the 2014 Bree Collaborative End-of-Life Care Report and Recommendations including appropriateness of an advance directive and Physician Orders for Life-Sustaining Treatment (POLST), and - o Incorporates goals of care conversations into the medical record and plan of care. - Availability of palliative care through revision of benefit structure such as a per member per month (PMPM) benefit.